OPENDAP/combined/README.md

 #### _BES_

-A Unix Daemon that is the dat processing engine at the heart of the Hyrax server.
+A Unix Daemon that is the data processing engine at the heart of the Hyrax server.
 C++

 #### _hyrax dependencies_